01.

 A centre for the sharing of emerging educational practice and technology, teacher collaboration and training.

 The Futures Institute has been designed by international architecture practice, Grimshaw, led Andrew Whalley OBE, the Chairman.
 Whalley is a former pupil of Dollar Academy, where the new Institute will be sited, and the architect behind many award-winning structures including the Eden Project in Cornwall, the International Terminal at Waterloo, and the Experimental Media and Performing Arts Center in New York.
-His input has ensured that our new building will be one of the most sustainable in the world.
+His input has ensured that our new building will be one of the most sustainable in the country.

 02.